 While Ms. Bishop found her hobby, Steven Winn saw an opportunity to continue what he was doing during his employment.
 The 68-year-old was working at The San Francisco Chronicle for 28 years before becoming a freelancer in his late 50s.
 He was offered a small buyout package to stop working for the newspaper.
 Winn says that he was not ready to retire, but he knew he needed a change.
 Today, he makes a living by writing assignments, book authorship, and consulting.
 Winn claims that he will continue with his freelance career for as long as it takes.

 Peggy saw an opportunity to do what has been growing inside her for years finally.
 Despite having a successful career in brand management for big companies like General Electric and Johnson, Peggy Hill always dreamt of being a successful entrepreneur.
-After working for over 30 years in the corporate world, Peggy felt it was time for a change and become her own boss.
+After working for over 30 years in the corporate world, Peggy felt it was time for a change and to become her own boss.
 As she aged, she thought that she needed to have more control over her life.
 As a New York City-based yoga instructor, Peggy knows that she has to go beyond a hobby to become successful.

 Peggy explains that teaching is not a hobby for her, as she has to be strategic.
 She has to assess competition to make decisions on how to differentiate herself.
-Peggy realized that being older can give her market advantage by targeting individuals over the age of 40.
+Peggy realized that being older can give her a market advantage by targeting individuals over the age of 40.
 To her, age is a double-edged sword that can cut both ways, and thus, you should be strategic on how you use your age.

 After losing her job as a communication director of the Board of Regents for the State of Iowa, the 57 years old, Sheila panicked with the realization that her resume gap grew wider every day.
 Sheilla and her husband were planning to pay off their mortgage before they go on retirement, but that was not going to be possible on one salary.
 Sheilla was actively looking for a full-time job to help her husband pay off the mortgage.
-When she realized that she might not get a job, she enrolled for an entrepreneurship course at the Iowa Center for Economic Success.
+When she realized that she might not get a job, she enrolled in an entrepreneurship course at the Iowa Center for Economic Success.
 Sheilla then began a business that offers writing and editing services.
 Her plans are not to retire but to grow and sustain the business well into her old age.